 Utah, for example, has adopted the Uniform Parentage Act, which provides that: "A child born to parents who are not married to each other, whose paternity has been determined under this chapter, has the same rights under the law as a child born to parents who are married to each other."

 A: Yes.
 It's rare, but it can happen.
-Some states label such a situation as "non-parental" or "third-party" custody.
+Some states label this situation as "non-parental" or "third-party" custody.
 Other states refer to these situations as "guardianship" rather than custody.

-A: An experienced family law attorney can not only answer questions about your child custody case but can also be your strongest advocate in court.
-The best way to get started is to look for a family law attorney near you with experience handling child custody disputes.
+A: An experienced family law attorney can not only answer questions about your child custody case but be your strongest advocate in court.
+The best way to get started is to find a family law attorney with experience handling child custody disputes.
 These attorneys can help fight for your parental rights in the parenting plan.
 They can help you get a final court order for your child custody dispute.